dav-m85/hashsnap/README.md

     # In somedir
     hashsnap dedup somedir.hsnap --with nas.hsnap

+Running on a NAS without screen/tmux and forgetting about it:

+    nohup hashsnap... </dev/null >hashsnap.log &2>1 &

 ## Bench
 On my quadcore + SSD workstation, it takes ~2min to hash 6GB of data, resulting in a ~360k hashsnap file.